 I have a creative practice I don’t tell many people about.
 It’s a bit odd, and somewhat personal (so of course I’ll write about it on the internet!)

-I read signs, omens, auspices.
+I read signs, omens, and auspices.

 Here’s an illustration of what I’m talking about: